SixArm/usv/doc/criticisms/index.md

 "I am not convinced about the need for an escape character."

 I tried USV without an escape character for a year to get real-world feedback.
 The feedback was that the escape was needed, because otherwise there could be data that couldn't be represented without an extra out-of-band reformatting/rewriting step.

+## Can't encode as a single byte

+"ASCII Separated Values is better because it can encode each separator as a single byte."

+If single byte encoding is very important, and you don't care about visible symbols, then yes ASCII Separated Values is better for you.
+USV doesn't have a goal of single byte separators.

 ## Wrong implementations